Get insider access

 Not Curved

-The Sony M9 has a unique design and a definite gamer aesthetic.
-The front of the monitor has a simple design, with very thin bezels on three sides and just a bit of dead space between the sides of the screen and the first pixels.
-The back of the monitor shares many similar design elements with the PS5 and the other Sony INZONE products, like the Sony INZONE H7 Wireless.
-The stand has a unique design, with three legs that support the monitor like a tripod.
+The Sony INZONE M9 Monitor has a unique design and a gamer aesthetic.
+The front of the monitor has a simple design, and the back shares many similar design elements with the PS5 and the other Sony INZONE products, like the Sony INZONE H7 Wireless.
+The stand has three legs that support the monitor like a tripod.

 7.0